 - Scholarships and Financial Aid

 In order to be accepted to track A (with thesis), a student should hold a BA in linguistics with an average of at least 88, and for track B (without thesis) an average of at least 80.
 For candidates who do not hold a BA in linguistics, an average of 80 on related courses (when available) is required.
-Candidates who do not hold a BA in linguistics (and who do not meet the admissions requirements of the Linguistics in Clinical Research program) will be required to take up to 5 additional courses during their first year and get a grade of at least 80 in each of them to continue in a non-thesis track and at least 88 to be able to transition to a thesis track (track A) in the second year.
+Candidates who do not hold a BA in linguistics (and who do not meet the admissions requirements of the Linguistics in Clinical Research program) will be required to take additional courses (up to 10 credits) during their first year and get a grade of at least 80 in each of them to continue in a non-thesis track and at least 88 to be able to transition to a thesis track (track A) in the second year.
 These courses usually include: Introduction to Syntax and Semantics for Graduate Students (37-987); Psycholinguistics and Research Methods for Graduate Students (37-922); an advanced course in formal linguistics (changes yearly); a research seminar (changes yearly); and two 1-credit courses focusing on foundational skills (changes yearly).
 These courses are usually scheduled as one full day of studies (typically Wednesday yearly).
 It is recommended to contact the graduate coordinator before starting the application process for further information.

 The policies, rules, and procedures established by the Bar Ilan Graduate School serve as the framework and set the minimum standards for the Department's Graduate Committee.
 See the current brochure of the Ph.D. and M.A.
 Committees for the general requirements for the degrees.

 The Linguistics Division provides the students with a solid foundation in both theoretical and applied linguistics.
 Each student's program is constructed by the individual student and his/her supervisors.
 The program may include specialization in a combination of two or more of areas in linguistics, as well as in other fields such as brain sciences, psychology, or philosophy.
 Specializations can also involve research in the structure or use of a specific language or languages.